tglucksmann/buybitcoinworldwide.github.io/_kb/bb_convert_paypal_to_bitcoin.md

 lang: en
 author: jordantuwiner
 permalink: "/kb/paypal-to-bitcoin/"
-seotitle: "How to Convert PayPal to Bitcoin"
+seotitle: "PayPal to Bitcoin: Convert your PayPal Funds to BTC"
 title: "How to Convert PayPal to Bitcoin"
 desc: Learn the easiest way to convert your PayPal balance to bitcoin.
 faq: paypaltobitcoin